AdaCore/spark2014/lrm/source/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Need to mention SPARK-friendly in here.**

+**Action  LL-STT2: We need a term for the "SPARK-friendly" subset of features, which are not all in S14, but which allow for some amount of analysis.**

 **Action comment REQ-CC56 (and look for TN referenced in associated action):  there is a missing discussion about what we used to call "alfa-friendly" code.
 I don't think we want to reuse this concept but
 we need to define precisely what are the characteristics of a non-s14 subprogram that can call or be called by a s14 one so